echofoxtrotpl/echofoxtrotpl/README.md

 ## Hi there 👋

-I'm currently learning Node.js\
+:books: I'm currently learning Node.js\
-I would like to become a backend developer :)\
+:computer: I would like to become a backend developer :)\
 :mortar_board: I'm currently studying Computer Science and AI at AGH University of Science and Technology\